2507

 (NYIOOC)

-Pungency is a peppery sensation, detected in the throat, so swallowing some oil is important.
+Pungency is a peppery sensation detected in the throat, so swallowing some oil is important.
 Pungency is a positive characteristic of olive oil.
 It is a chemical irritation, like the hotness of chilies, and equally appealing once you get used to it.

 Once you start to get into that spicy kick, it is hard to imagine life without it.
-Pungency can be very mild — just the tiniest tingle — or it can be intense enough to make you cough.
+Pungency can be very mild — just the tiniest tingle — or intense enough to make you cough.
 Olive oil aficionados will sometimes refer to a one, two, or look out, a three-cough oil.

 The third of the three positive attributes of olive oil, in addition to fruity and pungent, is bitter.
 Bitterness, like pungency, is also an acquired taste.
 As anyone who has ever tasted an olive right off the tree can attest, bitter is a prominent taste in fresh olives.